Prospective Freshman Checklist

 Take the ACT or SAT test in the spring of your junior year or, at the latest, by Sept. of your senior year.
+The University of Utah is test-optional for freshman entering fall 2022.

 Apply for private scholarships.
 Ask your high school guidance counselor, visit our outside scholarship resources page, or look around in your local community for scholarship opportunities.
 Private scholarship deadlines and procedures vary, so read the instructions carefully.
 Be wary of scholarship and financial aid scams.